OpenMendel/TrajGWAS.jl/docs/src/index.md

 ### Input files

-`trajgwas` expects two input files: one for responses plus covariates (fifth argument), the other the genetic file(s) for dosages/genotypes (sixth argument).
+`trajgwas` expects two input files: one for responses plus covariates (fifth argument) in long format, the other the genetic file(s) for dosages/genotypes (sixth argument).

 #### Covariate and trait file